Skip to main content

 Your ability to identify and allocate payments starts with invoicing.

 For example, an invoice is created for two appointments totaling $300.
-A payment is added for $150 (for one of the appointments).
-The $150 will not appear on the report because it hasn’t been allocated to an invoice yet.
+A payment is added for $150 for one of the appointments.
+The $150 won’t appear on the report because it hasn’t been allocated to an invoice yet.
 The $150 is therefore considered unallocated.

 A client’s full payment for an invoice must be recorded in their account for the invoice to be marked as Paid.
 We also recommend invoicing and collecting full payment at the time of service.
-If a payment is added to a client’s file, but that payment isn’t allocated to an invoice, it won’t appear as part of a clinician’s total, or on the Total allocated to Clinicians line.
+If a payment is added to a client’s file, but that payment isn’t allocated to an invoice, it won’t be included in the Total allocated to clinicians or Total allocated amounts.

 Note: For more information about invoicing, see Creating invoices.